 Since no site can load instantly, it’s useful to give visitors some visual feedback that the site is loading as planned.
 One way to do that is with a skeleton screen — a temporarily blank version of the page that bigger content, like photos and video, gradually loads into.
 A skeleton screen directs users’ attention to actual progress and lets them anticipate the elements that haven’t loaded yet.

-Infinite scrolling pages aren’t very common, but if you do employ one, it’s a good idea to add a simple visual element to indicate that more content is on the way.
+Infinite scrolling pages are becoming more common.
+They’re narrative-driven, focused, and especially intuitive for mobile users.
+Since sequential loading can be a hindrance to users attempting to scroll especially quickly, it’s a good idea to add a simple visual element to indicate that more content is on the way.
 Scroll to the bottom of Tumblr or Pinterest — you’ll see a simple animated logo that clearly shows visitors that there’s more content to come.

 Buttons are a great way to break up blocks to text and create a smooth conversational flow without requiring visitors to visit another page entirely.